-Finally, we also consider the raw scan data that underlies the dataset.
+\item \textbf{Faust-Scan}: We consider the raw scan data that underlies the dataset.
 It contains 200 high-resolution meshes, with the same 10 people striking 20 different poses.
-The average number of vertices in each scan is around 172,000, which we reduce using quadric edge collapse decimation~\citep{garland1997surface} to bring closer to the reference template with 6,890 vertices.
+The average number of vertices in each scan is around 172,000, which we reduce using quadric edge collapse decimation~\cite{garland1997surface} to bring closer to the reference template with 6,890 vertices.
 We note that this dataset is very challenging as it does not contain watertight meshes and all meshes have different topologies.
 There is no ground-truth available, so we only perform a qualitative evaluation on this version of the dataset.
-We refer to this dataset as ``Faust-Scan" in our experiments.
-In Figure \ref{fig:faust_data} we illustrate the different versions of the data for one example mesh.